 The hard part is showing exactly when the distraction happened.
 Your case is much weaker if you can’t show that the driver was using their phone during the crash.
 They may have been texting five minutes before the crash.
-This is when specialized research procedures are pretty necessary.
+This is when specialized research procedures are necessary.

 In today’s distracted driving cases, digital evidence must be preserved immediately because it can be lost or overwritten within hours following an accident.
 General car accident lawyers might ask for phone records weeks later, but we know that important evidence needs to be protected immediately.